Prathama-sanshi/Gitops-and-Observability/README.md

 ## 🚀 Infrastructure Setup

-We are going to deploy the custom application, observability stack, and GitOps agent in our WSL environment.
+We are going to deploy the custom application, observability stack and ElasticSearch-Kibana stack via GitOps agent(argocd and fluxcd) in our WSL environment.

 To accomplish this, we first need to create a self-hosted GitHub Actions runner on the local WSL machine.